Heard, felt but barely seen: How a volcano severed Tonga from the world

 “They just said, ‘Oh, it’s OK; don’t worry about us; look after yourself.
 We’ll be fine; we’re staying inside because the ash is really bad.’”

-“It was such a relief,” she added — until she hung up just after 4 a.m. and realized all that she had failed to ask.
+“It was such a relief,” she added — until she hung up just after 4 a.m. and realised all that she had failed to ask.

 “I don’t even know if their house is still standing,” she said.